open/close all folders

 - Though from what's described and shown the planet is naturally rather arid, so Eden in a traditional garden sense is YMMV.

 - The Call To Power games allows you to CAUSE this, just faster.
 By completing the Eden Project, switching to a Ecotopian government and churning out Eco Ranger units, you can systematically wipe out every sprawling, polluting city in the world, replacing them (and the surrounding area) with pristine wilderness.

-- Ar Tonelico 2: Finally happen to Sol Marta after a long, tragic, desperate struggle; by way of the elusive Metafalica that everyone is after.
+- Ar tonelico II: Melody of Metafalica: Finally happen to Sol Marta after a long, tragic, desperate struggle; by way of the elusive Metafalica that everyone is after.
 Considering that this game can be described as it got worse: The JRPG, it's one of the most triumphant example of Earn Your Happy Ending.

 - Adventure Time could be an example of this considering that it is after the apocalypse.
 A lot of places are pretty lush and colorful but some are in pretty bad shape.